 Nearshore Aerospace Manufacturing

 U.S aerospace companies have been nearshoring to Mexico since 1970.
 In fact, according to Aviation Week, the first two companies to open production facilities in Mexico were Westinghouse and Honeywell.
-Since then, Mexican manufacturing has exploded.
-In 1994, Mexico became part of the North American Free Trade Agreement.
-Other incentives for manufacturing success include favorable trade agreements for supplies and investments in infrastructure promoting new industries.
-Starting in 2004, aerospace production become a significant market for Mexican manufacturing.
+Since then, Mexican aerospace manufacturing has exploded due in part to NAFTA and other favorable trade agreements that increase supplies and investments towards infrastructure that promotes new industries.

 At the beginning of 2016, there were 270 aerospace companies in Mexico.
 Of them, 80 percent focused on manufacturing, 10 percent performed repairs, and the remaining 10 percent developed new ideas.
 Production plants for these aerospace companies continue to use the latest technology.
 From 3D printing and mobile data collection, to the design of aerospace materials that are both strong and light, innovation is present in all aspects of aerospace manufacturing in Mexico.
 With the integration of these technologies, sensitive equipment can match specifications to the smallest degree, thus producing high quality products that produce no waste during their creation.

 New markets for aerospace products provide opportunities for production expansion.
 For example, consumers have shown interest in unmanned aircrafts.
 How does Mexico respond to this demand?
 They invested in schools that specialize in drone innovation.
 This is especially important as The FAA just announced new rules for U.S. drone deployment, according to USA Today.

 Innovations encourage the most advanced companies to profit from offshoring advantages while allowing the Mexican government to strengthen their own aerospace needs.

 IHS Jane's 360 reported Mexico's military plans to build its own defense planes by 2018.